ska-telescope/lmc-base-classes/docs/src/guide/long_running_command.rst

    In this context it also means a command which is implemented to execute asynchronously.
 Long running, slow command and asynchronous command are used interchangeably in this text and the code base.
-In the event where the meaning differ it will be explained but all refer blocking calls.
+In the event where the meaning differ it will be explained but all refer to non-blocking calls.

 This means that devices return immediately with a response while busy with the actual task in the background or parked on a queue pending the next available worker.